Plagiocephaly Treatment Options

 - Week 2: Initial fitting and delivery of Boston Band

 - Weeks 4-8: Follow up appointment/fit reassessment with orthotist

 - Weeks 10+: Final appointment and final scan with orthotist

-- Appointment schedule may vary depending on the infants age and severity at the start of treatment
+- Appointment schedules may vary depending on the infants age and severity at the start of treatment.